wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/004_creating_custom_policies.rst

 Checks
 ^^^^^^^^^
-Checks are the core of a SCA policy, as they describe the checks to be performed in the system.
+Checks are the core of an SCA policy, as they describe the checks to be performed in the system.
 Each check is comprised by several fields as described in table :ref:`sca_policy_file_checks_section`.